cangshudada/SVGParse/README.md

-If you find a bugs, welcome to submit [issues](https://github.com/cangshudada/SVGParse/issues),THANKS！😉
+If you find a bug, welcome to submit [issues](https://github.com/cangshudada/SVGParse/issues),THANKS！😉